 You’ll also choose a beneficiary (or beneficiaries) who will inherit your Roth IRA.
 You’ll need their name, Social Security number and date of birth.

 So, once you’ve opened your account, your next step is to choose what to invest in.
 This is by far the most difficult step in starting a Roth IRA, especially if you’re unfamiliar with investing terms.

 I recommend a mix of mutual funds for your Roth IRA for several reasons:

 - If you decide to work with an investing professional to open your Roth IRA and choose your mutual funds, the up-front commissions pay for your pro’s time and expert advice—not just at the time you open your account, but for as long as you invest in your Roth IRA.

 When you’re choosing your mutual funds, I recommend investing in funds with a long history—10 years or more—of strong returns.
 You’ll also want to spread your investments evenly across these four types of funds:

-Aggressive Growth: These funds are the wild child of your portfolio.
-When these funds are up, they’re up, and when they’re down, they’re down.
+- Aggressive Growth: These funds are the wild child of your portfolio.
+When these funds are up, they’re really up, and when they’re down, they’re really down.

 Also keep in mind:

-Never invest in anything you don’t understand.
+- Never invest in anything you don’t understand.
 That includes how much you’re paying and why.
-No one cares about your future as much as you do, so take charge of your mutual fund education.
+You are the CEO of your financial future, so take charge of your mutual fund education.
 Understand how they work, how much they cost and how the cost will affect your savings long-term.